Coin-Collect/coincollect-docs/community-rewards/community-collections/sandbox-community-pool.md

 ---
-description: Stake eligible NFTs to earn rewards in the Sandbox community pool.
+description: Stake Sandbox NFTs on CoinCollect.
+Learn how to stake a Sandbox NFT and earn rewards via the Sandbox Community Pool.
 ---

-# Sandbox Community Pool
+# Stake Sandbox NFT (Community Pool)

 ## Overview

-The Sandbox Community Pool lets eligible NFT holders stake and earn rewards when this pool is active.
+The Sandbox Community Pool lets you **stake Sandbox NFTs** on CoinCollect and earn rewards when the pool is active.

 ## Eligibility

 - Hold the eligible NFT collection(s) for this pool
 - Connect your wallet to CoinCollect

-## How to join
+## How to stake a Sandbox NFT

 1. Open the staking page: https://app.coincollect.org/nftpools
 2. Connect your wallet